-Is Bolivia a Good Place to Live?
+Is Bolivia a Good Place to Live in 2025?
 Here’s What It’s Actually Like

 When I came back from my long South America stint, I had a couple people back home ask me is Bolivia a good place to live? the answer isn’t a simple yes or no. It really depends on what you’re looking for.
 If you want modern infrastructure, Amazon Prime deliveries & an easy visa process, Bolivia’s going to test your patience.
 But if you’re after affordability, epic scenery, rich culture & a slower pace of life, then you might just fall for it completely.